-Phase 2: Immediately after the impact the car seat pushes the torso forward while the head remains stationary.
+Phase 2: Immediately after the impact, the car seat pushes the torso forward while the head remains stationary.
 At the same time, the torso “ramps” up the seat, compressing the cervical spine.

 Phase 3: Torso is accelerated by the vehicle seat and may start to ramp up the seat.
 The lower neck is then pulled forward by the accelerated torso/seat.
 The head rotates and extends rapidly rearward hyper-extending the neck.
-The vehicle seat begins to spring forward, and torso continues to accelerated forward.
+The vehicle seat begins to spring forward, and torso continues to accelerate forward.

 The latest study on this issue shows that the joint capsule and disc undergoes excessive stress in just a few segments of the spine.
 So much stress that the joint capsules and disc can be torn or the cartilage of the joint itself can be “pinched,” resulting in tissue damage and pain.

 All of the most common symptoms of whiplash can be traced either directly or indirectly to the trauma in your neck that you experience the auto injury.
 There are 5 major types of injury that whiplash can cause, these are muscle, ligament/tendons, nerve, facet joint injury, and fractures.